Graduate engineering jobs

 Broadcast engineer

-It's your job to ensure television, radio and other media programming are broadcast on time and to the highest quality.
+It's your job to ensure that television, radio, and other media programming are broadcast on time and of the highest quality.
 You'll need excellent IT skills and a keen eye for detail to spot and solve problems efficiently.

-As broadcast engineering is a competitive field, pre-entry work experience is important.
+As broadcast engineering is a competitive field, pre-entry work experience is essential.

 Discover what qualifications you need to become a broadcast engineer.